 WILLFUL NEGLIGENCE.
 It cannot be held that the member’s own willful negligence caused his disabling injury.

 The accidental designation of an injury can result in a member receiving a retirement allowance which is substantially greater than an ordinary disability or service retirement and therefore any report should be prepared with great care.
 Injury Reports can wait until after medical treatment, or when you can devote attention to insure that the accidental details of the event are documented accurately.
 It is critical that injury reports specifically list the “accidental” nature of injuries at the time at the time they are prepared.
 For example, a report that merely states “injured knee exiting rmp” will, at worst, result in a later determination of a non accident.
 At best, the member will need to file amendments which will be viewed with great scrutiny later on.
 However, a report of the same occurrence which carefully details the accidental nature of the injury, will likely result in that injury being designated an “accident.”
 The following example contains the essential elements necessary to sustain an accidental designation under law and significantly elevate the likelihood of a finding of accident under the Code.
 “While responding to a 10-30 in progress, I sustained an injury exiting RMP as the result of an unexpected slip on an unseen oily substance which caused me to twist my right knee, fall and strike the ground, causing immediate pain to my right knee.”

-As a service to CEA members, the firm of Ungaro and Cifuni are available to assist CEA members with the proper preparation of injury reports or to help with other related disability issues.
-We may be reached at 212 766-5800 our website address is http://nycdisabilitylaw.com
+Our office is available to assist UMOS with the proper preparation of injury reports or to help with other related disability issues.
+We may be reached at 212 766-5800.

 This information is not meant to cover every situation, it is, instead a general statement of one aspect of disability law and procedures.
 It is not to be used as a substitute for specific legal advice from an attorney.